becodeorg/the-start-up-the-straw-hat-pirates/README.md

 # 👩‍🎓 UniWork - Work from anyplace, anywhere.

-Uniwork is startup which offers business owners or people with an extra unused room to rent it out as office for people who are on the road or want a change of scenery from there usual office at home.
-Connect with people of all different backgrounds at places that peek your interest maybe you'll even find your new business partner here!
+Uniwork is startup which offers business owners or people with an unused room to rent it out as office space for people who are on the road or want a change of scenery from their usual office at home.
+Connect with people from all different backgrounds at a place that peeks your interest maybe you'll even find your new business in one of the places listed on our website!

 ### ✨ Made by [Jian Beerens](https://github.com/BeerensJian) & [Michelle Radomski](https://github.com/Michelle-Radomski)